manishbista28/articles/key_exchange.md

 5. Ease of Integration

     This feature is loosely connected to key-agreement protocol, and instead aligns more with authentication mechanisms.
 The term *integration* here refers to more than technical compatibilty, which was already covered in the point above.
 Instead, here, we intend to discuss how a suitable protocol helps aid the communication system to more conveniently integrate with other applications and end-users.
 For example, lets consider a system where if you needed to run a key-agreement protocol, you'd need to be physically together, or consider a system where key-agreements can be run but only with the users which are already on your phone's contact list.
-Such designs make it [difficult to scale](https://signal.org/blog/contact-discovery/) the application to a larger userbase which in turn makes the application itself less appealing.
+Such designs make it [difficult to scale](https://signal.org/blog/contact-discovery/) the application to a larger userbase which in turn makes the application itself less appealing to new and existing users.
 Had authentication mechanisms been token gated such that holders of some NFT could authenticate and participate in the communication, then we'd be importing social value derived elsewhere in the ecosystem directly onto our system.
 In short, technical design should be wary of and facilitate inflow of business value.

 Next we'll be taking a closer look on some of these protocols.

-## Extended Triple Diffie Hellman (X3DH)
+## Extended Triple Diffie Hellman (X3DH) Protocol
 [X3DH](https://signal.org/docs/specifications/x3dh/) protocol is a key agreement protocol used by secure messaging applications like Signal.
 It offers forward secrecy, deniability and is designed to work under asynchronous settings.
 In the following section, we progress from basic key-agreement protocol up to X3DH protocol describing the benefits of improvements in each step.

 A basic Diffie-Hellman (DH) key-agreement protocol involves sender and receiver using their identity keys to calculate a shared key.
 A slight variation uses signed ephemeral key to calculate shared key.
 In the following diagrams, *A* and *B* are identity keys and *a* and *b* are ephemeral keys for a couple of users.
 The first (left) diagram shows ephemeral keys (a and b) signed by identity keys (A and B) and used for key-agreement.
 The benefit of using ephemeral key, which is renewed between protocol runs, is that it enables forward secrecy and provides protection against security breach if identity key was compromised.